Kirire/ml4js/README.md

 # ml4js
-Created a machine learning library for JavaScript language.
+Create a machine learning library for JavaScript language.